So you survived their junior year of high school–congratulations, mom!

 They may be in their room (with headphones on) more.
 They want privacy and time to chill–time to not stress about all the stuff they have to do and the big decisions sitting on their shoulders.

-Either way, most likely they will be talking less–at least to you.
+Either way, most likely, they will be talking less–at least to you.

 You may be sad about that–and kind of miss them even when they are still here.

 But I guarantee there will be times when you wish you could pack ’em up and move ’em to their dorm room ASAP!
 My neighbor once told me this was God’s way of making the split easier–that it’s part of their transition to living independently.

-Still, the short texts, the snapchats and the happy face shining through your Facetime calls make it all worth it.
+Some people even call it soiling the nest.

 And fear not…once they move out, they will still need you.

 #Money, #Carepackages, #Laundry, #MoreMoney